adiyoss/Chroma/README.md

 The implementation is based on http://resources.mpi-inf.mpg.de/MIR/chromatoolbox/

 # Usage
+After loading the .wav file using the `Wave` class, we can use the `Chroma` class to generate the chroma.

+The `signal2Chroma` function gets as input a wave file and returns a 2D matrix which represents the chroma.

+## Usage Example

 ```java
     String filename = "data/piano.wav"; // THE PATH TO THE WAV FILE
     Wave wave = new Wave(filename);